Design document for SpatialData

 Non-goals#

-SpatialData is not an analysis library.
-Instead, analysis libraries should depend on SpatialData for IO and query.
+• SpatialData is not an analysis library.
+Instead the aim is to provide an infrastructure to analysis libraries for IO and spatial queries.

-SpatialData is not a format converter.
+• SpatialData is not a format converter.
 We should not support converting to/from too many formats and instead use OME-NGFF as the interchange format.
+Nevertheless,spatialdata-io offers a place for some common data conversions (external contributions are highly encouraged).

 Satellite projects#